sarkerlab/Website/README.md

 ## Updating Publications

-To update or finish creating a publication, use the following format and attritubes in the existing publication's file.
+To update or finish creating a publication, add the following format and attritubes in the existing publication's file.

 ```
 -